• Skip to primary navigation

 How can I roast a red pepper?

-To truly roast a red pepper, you’ll need high heat.
+To truly roast a red pepper, you’ll need high heat to blacken the skins, making them easy to remove.
+Under the skin will be the tender meat of the bell pepper.
 The char that comes from a gas grill or stovetop adds flavor to the pepper.
 You can also broil the pepper in the oven’s broiler.

 Can you freeze roasted red peppers?